irenecelebrin/pands-project/README.md

 **What it does**

-Histograms.py loads the iris dataset, creates histograms for each feature and saves them to .pgn files.
+Histograms.py loads the iris dataset, creates histograms for each feature and saves them to .png files.
 Reference: [matplotlib.pyplot.hist](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html)

+**How it works**

+After loading the dataset, the features are extracted slicing the numpy array *data*.
+Then, lists are created to set the colors for each plot.
+Finally, histograms are plotted iterating Matplotlib functions for each feature (creating the plot, adding labels and title, and saving the plot).

+A **stateful approach** is used on Matplotlib, using pyplot to store the information related to each plot (source: [Matplotlib essentials](https://medium.com/@The_Gambitier/matplotlib-essentials-e376ed954201)).

 **About the histograms**
-[Petal Length and Width have similar trends]
-[Sepal length: most samples are in the first 2/3 or the range, without a regular distribution] [Sepal width: most samples are in the center of the range, showing that few samples are much smaller or bigger than that ]
+The histograms highlight the distribution of each feature with regard to dimensions ([Exploratory Data Analysis on Iris Dataset](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/)).
+What is worth pointing out is:
+- **Petal length and Petal width** have a similar frequency distribution: many samples have smaller dimensions (Petal length: 1-2cm, width: 0.1-0.5cm), then there is few samples in the range immediately after, and then frequency increases again (Petal length: 4+cm, width: 1.4cm).
+This can be the sign of a positive correlation between the features.
+- **Sepal length and Sepal width** do not seem to have a similar frequency distribution, if not that they tend to have higher frequency (more samples) in the centre of the range, and fewer at the lower and higher end.
+However, Sepal length has higher frequency in the first 2/3 of the  (5-6.5cm), while Sepal width has lowe frequency at both ends, and high frequency in the center of the range (3-3.5cm).

 ### 4. Boxplots